Model

 - property num_cost

-number of cost to be predicted
+number of costs to be predicted

 - relax()